Wrigley Field (Los Angeles)

 Wrigley Field was a ballpark in Los Angeles, California.
 It hosted minor league baseball teams in the region for more than 30 years.
-It was the home park for the minor league Los Angeles Angels during their run in the Pacific Coast League, as well as for the inaugural season of the major league team of the same name in 1961.
-The park was designed by Zachary Taylor Davis, who had previously designed both Chicago ballparks: Comiskey Park and Wrigley Field.
-The ballpark was also used as the backdrop for several Hollywood films about baseball, as well as the 1960 TV series Home Run Derby.
+It was the home park for the Los Angeles Angels of the Pacific Coast League (PCL), as well as for the Los Angeles Angels of Major League Baseball (MLB) during their inaugural season in 1961.
+The park was designed by Zachary Taylor Davis, who had designed MLB stadiums Comiskey Park and Wrigley Field in Chicago, Illinois.
+The ballpark was used as the backdrop for Hollywood films about baseball, the 1960 TV series Home Run Derby, jazz festivals, beauty contests, and civil rights rallies.

 History

-Called Wrigley's "Million Dollar Palace", Wrigley Field was built in South Los Angeles in 1925, and was named after William Wrigley Jr., the chewing gum magnate.
-Wrigley owned the first tenants, the original Los Angeles Angels, a Pacific Coast League team, and their parent club the Chicago Cubs.
-In 1925, the Angels moved from their former home at Washington Park, which was also known as Chutes Park.
-Wrigley's Major League home (Wrigley Field) on the north side of Chicago was named for him later, in 1926.
+Called Wrigley's "Million Dollar Palace", Wrigley Field was built in South Los Angeles in 1925, and was named after William Wrigley Jr., a chewing gum magnate.
+Wrigley owned the first tenants, the Los Angeles Angels, a PCL team, and their parent club, the Chicago Cubs.
+In 1925, the Angels moved to Wrigley Field.
+Wrigley's Major League stadium (originally "Weeghman Park," then "Cubs Park") on the north side of Chicago was renamed Wrigley Field in 1926.

+The plans to build the ballpark were announced in late 1924, with an estimated opening date of July 1, 1925.
+The lease on Washington Park was due to expire at the end of the season, and the Angels wanted to move on from it as soon as they could.
+Various delays ensued, and the ballpark was finally available for occupancy in late September.

-Wrigley Field in Los Angeles was built to resemble Spanish-style architecture and a somewhat scaled-down version of the Chicago ballpark (known then as Cubs Park) as it looked at the time.
-It was also the first of the two ballparks to bear Wrigley's name, as the Chicago park was named for Wrigley over a year after the L.A. park's opening.
-At the time, he owned Santa Catalina Island, and the Cubs conducted spring training in that island's city of Avalon (whose ball field was located on Avalon Canyon Road and also informally known as "Wrigley Field").
+Wrigley Field in Los Angeles was built to resemble Spanish-style architecture.
+It was the first of the two substantial ballparks to bear Wrigley's name.
+Wrigley owned Santa Catalina Island where the Cubs conducted spring training in that island's city of Avalon.
+(The Cubs' ball field there had also been informally known as "Wrigley Field".)

 The playing field was aligned northeast (home plate to center field) at an elevation of 185 ft above sea level.
-The boundary street in right field (east) was Avalon Boulevard, with a small parking lot.
-The other boundaries of the block were 41st Place (north, left field), 42nd Place (south, first base line), and San Pedro Street (west, third base line and a larger parking lot).
-Not only did L.A.
-Wrigley get its name first, it had more on-site parking than the Chicago version did (or does now).
+The boundary in right field (east) was a small parking lot and Avalon Boulevard (originally South Park Avenue).
+The other boundaries of the block were East 41st Place (north, left field - originally East 39th Street); East 42nd Place (south, first base line - originally East 41st Street); and a larger parking lot and South San Pedro Street (west, third base line - originally part of Main Street).

 Lights were added to the park in 1930.
-Chicago's Wrigley Field did not get lights until 1988, when night games were added to the Cubs' home schedule for the first time.
+Chicago's Wrigley Field added lights in 1988, when night games were added to the Cubs' home schedule.

+Distance markers were posted on the outfield walls by 1936.
+Left field was 340 ft; left center field 345 ft; center field 412 ft; right center field 345 ft; and right field 339 ft.
+Following up on the decorating of Chicago's ballpark in 1938, ivy was planted on the Los Angeles ballpark walls by 1940.

 Baseball

-Dimensions

-The ballpark's dimensions were cozy but symmetrical, giving a nearly equal chance to right and left-handed batters in the Home Run Derby series.
-The only difference was that the height of the left field wall was 14.5 feet, whereas the right field fence was only nine feet high.